Here is everything you need to know about UYEGP

 Transfer Certificate (TC) issued by your school/college for education proof

-Ration Card for nativity proof
+Ration Card for nativity proof (2 copies)

-Nativity certificate issued by Revenue Department, an Aadhaar card, or a Voter ID card, if you do not have a ration card
+Nativity certificate issued by the Revenue Department, an Aadhaar card, or a Voter ID card, if you do not have a ration card

 Quotation and Project Report

-Community certificate
+Community Certificate

 Certificate for ex-servicemen, differently abled, or transgenders